mahmoud123asd/Smart-Home-Green-House/README.md

 Electric Components
-- Arduino NANO, to control the sensors
+- Arduino UNO, to control the sensors
 Smart Home
 - IR sensor (2), for the smart garage
 - Keypad, to enter the password of the smart home